JoachimVeulemans/pxl-italent-game-2020/README.md

 ## Demo

 * A web-based demo is available to play on [joachimveulemans.be/italent](https://joachimveulemans.be/italent)
-* A Android-based demo is available to play on [Google Play](https://play.google.com/store/apps/details?id=com.JoachimVeulemans.PXLiTalentJoachim)
+* An Android-based demo is available to play on [Google Play](https://play.google.com/store/apps/details?id=com.JoachimVeulemans.PXLiTalentJoachim)

 ## Download